magento/devdocs/src/cloud/architecture/scaled-architecture.md

 The log locations vary slightly depending on the node.
 For example, a database log, such as the **MySQL error log**, is available on a core node (`/var/log/mysql/mysql-error.log`), but it is not available on a web node.

-Each {{ site.data.var.ece }} Pro project includes the [New Relic Logs service][nri] for Staging and Production environments, which automatically connects to aggregate log data from all nodes and display it on a centralized log management dashboard.
-Specifically, you can use the New Relic Logs service to troubleshoot performance issues on a specific node in an environment.
+Each Pro plan account includes the [New Relic Logs service][nri], which automatically connects with log data from the application to provide dynamic log management.
+Aggregated log data from all nodes displays in the New Relic Logs application so that you can troubleshoot performance issues on specific nodes from a single dashboard.

 <!-- Link definitions -->
 [Core tier scaling]: {{ site.baseurl }}/common/images/cloud/scaling-core.png